-Puerto Rico's Senate, San Juan Mayor challenge new governor's legitimacy in court
+Puerto Rico's Senate, San Juan mayor challenge new governor's legitimacy in court

 "We are a people of LAW and ORDER.
 There is no circumstance that places someone above the Law," responded Rivera Schatz on a Facebook post.
 "Those of us who genuinely believe in that, value it and defend it.
 As simple as that."

-"The Court is currently in session to determine the processing of our claim, considering the urgent nature of the appeal presented by us today." the mayor tweeted.
+"The Court is currently in session to determine the processing of our claim, considering the urgent nature of the appeal presented by us today," the mayor, who's running for governor in the 2020 elections, tweeted.

-On Sunday, he argued that because he had already been sworn in to the position of governor, "at this moment there is no Secretary of the State Department that is subject to the advice and consent of the Senate of Puerto Rico."
+On Sunday, he argued that because he had already been sworn as governor, "at this moment there is no Secretary of the State that is subject to the advice and consent of the Senate of Puerto Rico."

-In his statement, Pierluisi also insisted that he had "not reversed from the position" he had previously expressed.
+In his statement, Pierluisi also insisted that he had not reversed his position.

-The hearing to address Rivera Schatz's lawsuit was scheduled for Monday at 6 p.m.
+Puerto Rico's Supreme Court welcomed a petition from Rivera Schatz to address his lawsuit, even though the measure was filed in a lower court.
+All parts involved in the lawsuit have a Tuesday 12 p.m.
+ET. deadline to formally summit their arguments.

-Attorney Frank Torres Viada filed Yulín Cruz's appeal on behalf of the municipality of San Juan to challenge Pierluisi's position as governor in Puerto Rico's Supreme Court.
+Attorney Frank Torres Viada filed Yulín Cruz's appeal on behalf of the municipality of San Juan challenging Pierluisi's position as governor.

 Puerto Ricans dance in the streets as governor steps downAug.
 3, 201902:02